 The guide (HTML or PDF) describes all necessary activities related to the backbone update.
 The checklists focus on what needs to be done for specific SAP Solution Manager support packages.
 If you are planning to update to SP08 or higher in the near future, the respective support backbone update checklists are part of the update process so that no extra action is required.

-New document: How to validate connectivity for SAP Note Assistant, Download Service and for sending EarlyWatch Alerts (PDF)
+Document: How to validate connectivity for SAP Note Assistant, Download Service and for sending EarlyWatch Alerts (PDF)

 You need to switch the communication of SAP Solution Manager and Focused Run to the new infrastructure to ensure connectivity.